Dr Grammatoula Papaioannou BSc(Hons) (Loughborough), PhD (Loughborough), FHEA

 Lecturer in Business Statistics

 Dr Grammatoula Papaioannou is a Lecturer in Business Statistics at the School of Business and Economics since 2008 and a Programme Director of the specialist MSc in Business Analytics Consulting.
 Prior to this Grammatoula was the Programme Director of the Part Time MBA programme.

-Grammatoula's main research interest focuses upon optimisation techniques, with emphasis on the application of combinatorial optimisation and the development of heuristic and metaheuristic algorithms for practical operations with large scale data sets.
-Cellular manufacturing is a key area that Grammatoula has worked on and published in top-rated operations research (OR) journals such as European Journal of Operational Research and Annals of Operations Research.
-Cellular manufacturing (CM) has been recognised by companies as having a main role in achieving reduction in manufacturing lead time, material handling cost and improvement in quality.
-CM as the name suggests, entails the creation of manufacturing cells where parts are grouped into part families and machines into cells.
+Grammatoula's research interest focuses upon optimisation techniques, with emphasis on the application of combinatorial optimisation and the development of heuristic algorithms.
+Cellular manufacturing is an area that Grammatoula has worked on and published in top-rated operations research (OR) journals such as European Journal of Operational Research and Annals of Operations Research.